codelittinc/engineering-hiring/README.md

 _Is this person that I am talking to a good fit for the team?_

-To evaluate the candidate's skills, to gauge their knowledge and to know what drives them is not the goal, but just ways of achieving it.
+Evaluating the candidate's skills, knowledge and what drives them is not the goal.
+Instead, we need to closely evaluate how the candidate approaches achieving their goals.

-As an interviewer, you are looking for someone that will work side by side with you for the next foreseeable future.
+As an interviewer, you are looking for someone that will work side by side with you for the foreseeable future.
 This person is going to be the one that you will trust to make decisions for you, ones that will impact your life in a lot of different ways.

-If you have ever worked in a team, you know that when one person takes a bad decision, the entire team suffers.
+If you have ever worked in a team, you know that when one person makes a bad decision, the entire team suffers.
 So, based on your requirements you need to assure that the person you are talking to is the one you want to have your back.

 ## Hiring process